skip to Main Content

 • Incorporate new cognitive activities into your daily lifestyle.

-• You can start slowly with learning one or two new skills or activities.
+• You can start slowly by learning one or two new skills or activities.

 • Once you become good at one activity, try to learn something else to continuously challenge your brain.

-• Here are some examples of activities to try:
+• Here are examples of activities to try:

 • Card games